Mats Hummels: 2017–18 season

 On 5 August 2017, Hummels started the season in fashion by defeating Borussia Dortmund to win the DFL-Supercup in the penalty-shootout as the match ended 2–2 after extra time.
-He scored his first goal of the season in a 5–0 victory over Chemnitzer FC in the DFB-Pokal on 12 August.
+He scored his first goal of the season in a 5–0 victory over Chemnitzer FC in the DFB-Pokal first-round on 12 August.
 On 1 October, Hummels scored a goal in a 2–2 draw over Hertha BSC.
-On 18 October, he scored his first Champions League goal for the club in a 3–0 victory over Celtic.
-Hummels sustained an adductor injury at Bayern's training camp in Doha during the winter break which forced him to miss the league match against Bayer Leverkusen.
+On 18 October, he scored his first Champions League goal for the club and his third goal in the competition in a 3–0 victory over Celtic.
+Hummels sustained an adductor injury at Bayern's training camp in Doha during the winter break which forced him to miss the league match against Bayer 04 Leverkusen.
 On 2 February, Hummels played his first match of the year after recovering from the injury in a 2–0 victory over Mainz 05.
 On 31 March, he made his 50th league appearance for Bayern Munich in a 6–0 victory over Borussia Dortmund.
 On 28 April, Hummels captained his side for the first time in a 4–1 victory over Eintracht Frankfurt.
-He finished the season with scoring three goals and provided one assist in his forty appearances.
 Hummels finished the 2017–18 season with three goals in 41 matches played.

 2018–19 season

-Hummels started the 2018–19 season by starting in the German Super Cup, which Bayern won 5–0.
+Hummels started the 2018–19 season by starting in the DFL-Supercup, which Bayern won 5–0 against Eintracht Frankfurt.

-Hummels had a difficult spell midway through the season as he lost his starting place for several matches.
+Hummels had a difficult spell midway through the season as he lost his starting place for several matches to Niklas Süle.
 Hummels was criticized for his comments after the 3–2 loss against Dortmund on 10 November 2018.
 Hummels blamed his poor performance on him being sick.
 Hummels said he had blurred vision before the match but he still decided to play the match.
 Hummels had to be substituted in the second half because of his poor performance.

+On 2 October 2018, he would score his second goal for Bayern Munich in the UEFA Champions League and his fourth goal in the entire competition, against Ajax Amsterdam with an early header in the group stage.

 On 18 May 2019, Hummels won his fifth Bundesliga title as Bayern finished two points above Dortmund with 78 points.
 A week later, Hummels won his second DFB-Pokal as Bayern defeated RB Leipzig 3–0 in the 2019 DFB-Pokal Final.

 Hummels finished the 2018–19 season with two goals in 33 matches played.